 Is your furnace making strange noises?
-Or have you noticed that your unit is blowing cold air when you’re anticipating a comfortable blast of warm air?
-If so, it could be a sign that your HVAC equipment is about to fail during this cold winter season and you might need furnace repair.
-Here are some common warnings that you shouldn’t ignore when it comes to your furnace:
+Or have you found that your unit is blowing cold air when you’re expecting a comfortable blast of warm air?
+If so, it could be a signal that your HVAC equipment is about to fail during this cold winter season and you might need furnace repair.
+Here are some common warnings that you shouldn’t neglect when it comes to your furnace:

 Loud Bang When Furnace Starts

 Expanding and contracting air ducts can also cause loud bangs after the heating system blower starts up.
-This is a typical disturbance for homeowners with metal ducts.
+This is a usual complaint for homeowners with metal ducts.
 If your furnace is making the loud boom and it is produced by your air ducts, it could be a sign of undersized ducts, obstructed vents, or a clogged air filter.

 Cold Air Blowing From Heating System

 There are a few reasons why your heating equipment could be giving off cold air.
 It might sound trivial, but the thermostat is the first thing you want to consider.
 It’s the starting place for any furnace technician, as well.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
 Flipping it to “auto” will make sure the heating equipment only blows when it’s really heating the air.